 Is it safe to drink while nursing?

-Has someone close to you said that they drank alcohol during pregnancy and their child is healthy?
+Has someone close to you said that they drank alcohol during pregnancy and their child appears healthy?

 There are many factors that determine how prenatal alcohol exposure might affect a fetus.
 These factors include the genetics, nutrition, and age of the pregnant individual.
 These variables differ from person to person and even from pregnancy to pregnancy.
-Because there is currently no known safe level of alcohol use during pregnancy, the safest choice is to not drink any alcohol throughout each pregnancy.
+The safest choice will always be to not drink any alcohol throughout each pregnancy.

 How much alcohol can I safely drink during pregnancy?